asimell/sonarqube-report/README.md

 The script will generate a report HTML file of SonarQube findings.
 The HTML file can then be saved as a PDF from the browser by printing it and saving as PDF.

+If you print with portrait orientation, the rightmost columns in the tables might end up a bit funky.
+Therefore, for best results, it's recommended to print in landscape orientation.
+If that doesn't fully do the trick, try saving with a slightly lowered scaling (e.g. 90%).